ajannat/git-cheatsheet/README.md

 ex: git add README.md
 git add . --stage all new and modified files
 ```
-There are a few more add commands having different functionalities like-
+There are a few more add commands having different functionalities like -
 ```
 git add -u stage modified and deleted files git add -A -- stage all(new, modified, deleted) files